-On September 21, 2020, we entered into the Purchase Agreement with LPC for an equity line financing.
+On September 21, 2020, we entered into a purchase agreement, or the Purchase Agreement, with LPC for an equity line financing.
 The Purchase Agreement provides that, subject to the terms and conditions set forth therein, we have the right, but not the obligation, to sell to LPC, and LPC is obligated to purchase up to \$15.0 million of shares of common stock at our sole discretion, over a 36-month period that commenced in October 2020.
-We filed a registration statement on Form S-1 covering the sale of shares of common stock that are issued to LPC under the Purchase Agreement, which was declared effective on October 15, 2020
+We filed a registration statement on Form S-1 covering the sale of shares of common stock that are issued to LPC under the Purchase Agreement, which was declared effective on October 15, 2020.

 Upon entering into the Purchase Agreement, we issued and sold 367,647 shares of common stock, or the Initial Purchase Shares, to LPC at a price per share of \$1.36, or \$0.5 million, which is part of the \$15.0 million of shares of common stock that we may sell to LPC under the Purchase Agreement.
-Additionally, we issued to LPC as a commitment fee 220,588 shares of common stock as consideration for LPC entering into the Purchase Agreement.
+Additionally, we issued to LPC as a commitment fee of 220,588 shares of common stock as consideration for LPC entering into the Purchase Agreement.

 Under the Purchase Agreement, we may, at our discretion, direct LPC to purchase on any single business day, or a Regular Purchase, up to (i) 250,000 shares of common stock if the closing sale price of our common stock is not below \$1.50 per share on Nasdaq, (ii) 200,000 shares of common stock if the closing sale price of our common stock is not below \$1.00 per share on Nasdaq or (iii) 150,000 shares of common stock if the closing sale price of our common stock is below \$1.00 per share on Nasdaq.
 In any case, LPC's commitment in any single Regular Purchase may not exceed \$1,000,000.
+The foregoing share amounts and per share prices will be adjusted for any reorganization, recapitalization, non-cash dividend, stock split, reverse stock split or other similar transaction.

 The purchase price per share for each such Regular Purchase will be based on prevailing market prices of our common stock immediately preceding the time of sale as computed under the Purchase Agreement.
-Under the Purchase Agreement, we may not effect any sales of shares of common stock on any purchase date that the closing sale price of our common stock on Nasdaq is less than the floor price of \$0.30 per share.
+Under the Purchase Agreement, we may not effect any sales of shares of common stock on any purchase date that the closing sale price of our common stock on Nasdaq is less than the floor price of \$0.30 per share, which will be adjusted for any reorganization, recapitalization, non-cash dividend, stock split or other similar transaction.